AnnFell/AoC2024/readme.md

 **Day 10 - solved**
 Part 1: Was supposed to take a break from AoC today, but read the puzzle and wanted to try it anyway.
 Did it in half an hour, I have previously used recursive search like this so it was easier.
 Time for bed now.
 Part 2 done!

+**Day 11**
+Part 1 is done, now I need to think about how to do it without overfilling the java heap size with stones.